 How parents think and feel about their own attachment experiences has a strong influence on their ability to meet their baby’s needs.15 It’s not just what happened to parents that’s important, but how they have made sense of it that matters the most.16

-Sometimes parents can benefit from professional help in making sense of their own history, so they can avoid passing on less helpful aspects of it to their baby (see SKIP’s Conscious parenting — Module one.) (external link)
+Sometimes parents can benefit from professional help in making sense of their own history, so they can avoid passing on less helpful aspects of it to their baby (see SKIP’s Conscious parenting — Module one.)Opens in new window

 Some beliefs about babies and parenting can be unhelpful — for example, the myth that says you can ‘spoil’ a baby by showing them too much affection, and they’re better off ‘toughening up’ so they can cope with life.